michaeljmcd/sofer/docs/spec.md

-# Sofer - A Mobile Application for Etext Transcription #
+% Sofer - A Mobile Application for Etext Transcription
+% Michael McDermott
+% January 31, 2015

 In my time, I have transcribed a few etexts for Project Gutenberg, mostly in the area of more obscure authors and topics that do not have convenient etexts